kmilne40/EAT/eat.md

 By combining **`EAT.py`** with standard MITM tools like **arpspoof** and **Ettercap**, or by setting up a **trusted certificate** on the client, you can ethically demonstrate (within an authorized penetration test or lab environment) how easily plaintext credentials or data can be exposed—or how effectively TLS encryption can protect data against interception.
 ```

-Save the above contents into a file named **`eat.md`** to have a complete Markdown-based technical manual.